 Microorganisms are those living creatures that can not be viewed by the unaided eye, i.e., you need a microscope to view them.
 But some microorganisms can be seen without a microscope too.
 So in this blog post, I am presenting some of the unique and unbelievable facts about microorganisms I have compiled from various authentic sources.

 Bacteria can be found virtually everywhere, from volcanic springs to arctic regions.
 The human mouth is home to more than 500 species of bacteria.
 Each square centimeter of your skin averages about 100,000 bacteria.

-The largest bacteria found so far can actually be seen without the use of a microscope (Thiomargarita namibiensis and Epulopiscium fischelsoni).
-Thiomargarita namibiensis <thigh-oh-mar-ger-ee-tuh nah-mih-bee-en-sis>, which means “sulfur pearl of Namibia” is a single celled giant bacteria that lives in the ocean.
+The second largest bacteria,Thiomargarita namibiensis, can also be seen without a microscope.
+Thiomargarita namibiensis <thigh-oh-mar-ger-ee-tuh nah-mih-bee-en-sis>, which means “sulfur pearl of Namibia,” is a single-celled giant bacteria that live in the ocean.